dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 dotnet new console
 ```

-If someone wants to jump straight into web development I'd recommend to begin with an empty ASP.NET Core application:
+If someone wants to jump straight into web development then I'd recommend to begin with an empty ASP.NET Core application:

 ```
 dotnet new web